JakubKujawa/silverflow/README.md

   3. After first boot, the first time that [ublue-update](https://github.com/ublue-os/ublue-update) runs it will automatically rebase you onto the signed image.
 </details>

+## Verification

+These images are signed with sisgstore's [cosign](https://docs.sigstore.dev/cosign/overview/).
+You can verify the signature by downloading the `cosign.pub` key from this repo and running the following command:

+    cosign verify --key cosign.pub ghcr.io/c0deplayer/silverflow-nvidia